 - French horn, trumpet, trombone and tuba

-Musicians selected for CMPI will be carefully assessed and provided with comprehensive supports — musical and extra-musical — including financial, instructional and academic, to remove many of the barriers to access that can discourage or derail the training of talented students from underrepresented backgrounds before they are able to fully realize their musical potential.
+Musicians selected for CMPI are carefully assessed and provided with comprehensive supports — musical and extra-musical — including financial, instructional and academic, to remove many of the barriers to access that can discourage or derail the training of talented students from underrepresented backgrounds before they are able to fully realize their musical potential.

-Grant funds will underwrite private lessons, summer study, ensemble opportunities, audition preparation, and support with college applications and ACT/SAT preparation for participating students.
+Grant funds underwrite private lessons, summer study, ensemble opportunities, audition preparation, and support with college applications and ACT/SAT preparation for participating students.

 We believe that by providing tailored and intensive support to carefully vetted musicians of promise and commitment, we can offer opportunities to deserving young musicians who often fall through the cracks — or never even step onto the pathway.